Weight management · Mounjaro, Zepbound

 Concurrent medications or untreated endocrine issues

 Most useful if tirzepatide nausea was severe enough that you stopped, or if you've been at the maintenance dose for 8 to 12 weeks without meaningful weight loss.
-The GIPR result in particular is directly actionable.
+The GIPR result, in particular, is directly actionable.

 2. If you never reached the maintenance dose because of side effects, a slower titration on a fresh attempt can work.

-3. If you reached the maintenance dose but didn't lose weight, review eating pattern and concurrent medications before assuming the drug doesn't work.
+3. If you reached the maintenance dose but didn't lose weight, review your eating pattern and concurrent medications before assuming the drug doesn't work.

 I had bad nausea on Mounjaro.
 Will Ozempic be different?